 He has what on the surface appear to be symptoms of autism, but the autism specialist they took him to is reluctant to get him fully Hthey wait.

-Based on their reading, his parents Sensory Processing Disorder (SPD), which impacts one in twenty people in the general population and tends to be heredity.
+Based on their reading, his parents think he may be diagnosed with Sensory Processing Disorder (SPD), which impacts one in twenty people in the general population and tends to be heredity.

-The origin of Sensory Processing Disorder is unknown
+The origin of Sensory Processing Disorder is unknown.
+Preliminary research and studies suggest that SPD is frequently inherited.

 No one in either family has SPD, and other than very few symptoms, he does not fit the symptomatic profile.
 The symptoms of SPD can be found here at SPDlife